Life Values to Teach Our Kids in Dark Times

 What disturbs me the most is that the majority of the recent sprees of terrorism and acts of violence were orchestrated by teenagers.
 They’ve barely had the chance to live, experience and thrive in life yet.
 And that makes me feel very afraid.

-How do we stop our kids from falling into the web of darkness?
+How be a good influence for my own son?
+How can I stop my own kids from falling into the web of darkness?

 When Andy and I examined this topic – it came down to teaching our kids three vital values: